You are here

 Experience in translating specific skills and qualifications to other industries

 Where a rehabilitation consultant has not satisfied the above vocational requirements, rehabilitation coordinators should consider whether the rehabilitation consultant can contribute to and manage a successful rehabilitation plan outcome taking into account their skills and background provided in their DVA Form D9255 Staff Details Sheet and attached CV.

 In some circumstances, the vocational requirements will have no bearing in advancing a rehabilitation plan outcome, particularly where the client is not in need of vocational rehabilitation or the rehabilitation provider does not deliver vocational services (that is, job placements or vocational assessments).

-In summary, where a rehabilitation consultant does not fulfil the vocational requirements rehabilitation coordinators should consider:
+In summary, where a rehabilitation consultant does not fulfil the vocational requirements rehabilitation Delegates should consider:

-- whether the rehabilitation consultant can contribute to a successful rehabilitation plan outcome taking into account their skills and background provided in the DVA Form D9255 and attached CV;
+- whether the rehabilitation consultant can contribute to a successful rehabilitation plan outcome taking into account their skills and background and attached CV;

 - the nature of the services a rehabilitation provider delivers with consideration to the needs of the client.